NJCsih/polytope/readme.md

 -- Firefox custom css
 -- Firefox tridactyl
 -- Firefox vencord
+-- steal Kronicle's dns stuff
+-- Switch to the kanata+sway paradigm Kronicle's a madlad for writing

 - (x) Switch to sway.
 Plasma has been completely servicable, like no complaints, but I want my i3 workflow back :p -- Literally just like steal the xdg portal stuff Kronicle wrote, and that'll be like it for a full switch